pragmaticleaders/content/posts/2015x04-pirate-story/en.md

 {:.well}
 Stop any discussions.
 Return to why and align the goal.
 Choose the criteria.
 Evaluate options.
 Repeat with harder criteria until only one option is left.

 But lets return to our pirates.
-Actually the outcome wouldn't be so disastrous if the ground hadn't be prepared.
+Actually the outcome wouldn't be so disastrous if the ground hadn't be prepared by...

 Factor 2 --- No Vision
 ----------------------